-Collision coverage comes into force if you have an accident.
-This doesn’t necessarily mean that another car has to be involved.
+Collision coverage comes into force if you have an accident, which doesn’t mean that another car has to be involved.
 If you strike a tree, sign, or pedestrian, that is when collision coverage pays up.

 How much more can I expect to pay for car insurance if I add comprehensive and collision coverage?